 If you are a registered voter, you will automatically receive your Democracy Vouchers by mail.

 If you are not a registered voter, you may be eligible apply to receive Democracy Vouchers by downloading the application.
 The application is available in 15 languages.

 Democracy Vouchers will be mailed throughout the election year beginning January 3, 2017 to October 1, 2017.

 The Seattle Ethics and Elections Commission will periodically mail Democracy Vouchers to newly registered voters.
 Please expect up to four weeks to process.

 To register to vote or update your voter registration, please visit King County Elections.

 If you are not eligible to vote, you may still be eligible to receive Democracy Vouchers.
 Learn more and apply here.

-Vouchers may be assigned to eligible candidates who participate in the Democracy Voucher Program.
+Vouchers may only be assigned to eligible candidates in the Democracy Voucher Program.
 You can give eligible candidates one ($25), two ($50), three ($75), or all four ($100) of your Democracy Vouchers.

 Democracy Vouchers may be returned directly to a candidate's campaign, to the Seattle Ethics and Elections Commission, or dropped-off at one of the designated locations.

 View the full list of return methods and drop-off locations.